bangbangcon/bangbangcon.github.io/give-a-talk.md

   * be about something you think is interesting and cool!
   * **have at least one exclamation mark in the title!**

 What do we mean by talk* with an asterisk?
-We [have an expansive definiton of what we consider](https://organicdonut.com/2019/01/expanding-the-con-aesthetic/) a "talk" for !!Con’s 10-minute slots!
+We [have an expansive definition of what we consider](https://organicdonut.com/2019/01/expanding-the-con-aesthetic/) a "talk" for !!Con’s 10-minute slots!
 Send us plays about the joy of computing, musical numbers about a bug you found, magic shows using strace.
 Whatever